330.700.01 Public Health Approaches in Autism and Developmental Disabilities

 - Identify areas of public health research and practice that can inform ASD prevention, identification, treatment, and services

 - Methods of Assessment:

 Discussion participation (30%).
 Students will be asked to submit a discussion question prior to each session and will be expected to participate in the discussions after each lecture.

 Student individual presentations (30%).
-Students will give a 10 minute presentation on one of the required readings.
+Students will give a 10 minute presentation on one of the suggested presentation papers.

 Final exam (40%).
 The exam will be in short answer format, given during the penultimate course session and reviewed during the final course session.